 There are few guarantees in life, and accomplishing your goals is no different.
 However, adhering to this improvement process, adjusting along the way as appropriate, and focusing on making lasting change will take you a long way.
 As you make progress, be sure to celebrate your wins.
 Often, we move too quickly onto the next part of the process without taking time to appreciate our accomplishments along the way.

-Next time, we’ll complete up this 3-part series by exploring why partnering with a coach can have a significant impact on your ability to successfully navigate your own personal development and improvement.
+Next time, we’ll complete this 3-part series by exploring why partnering with a coach can have a significant impact on your ability to successfully navigate your own personal development and improvement.